tylerfanelli/enhancements/107-tee-boot-attestation.md

 #### Story 1

-The use-case of this can be broken up into two main phases, being pre-boot TEE attestation and post-boot TPM attestation.
+The use-case of this can be broken up into two main phases, being pre-boot TEE attestation and post-boot vTPM attestation.

 Pre-boot TEE attestation is performed from SVSM to unlock the CVM's root disk and establish initial vTPM state for the machine.

-Post-boot TPM registration is performed by the keylime agent and no functional changes are required.
+Post-boot vTPM registration is performed by the Keylime agent and no functional changes are required.
 However, the agent enrollment policy will need to account for TEE attestation (as will be explained).